trailofbits/cargo-unmaintained/README.md

    b.
 Either X has no associated repository, or its repository's last commit was over a year ago (a configurable value).

 As of 2024-12-09, the RustSec Advisory Database contains 130 active advisories for unmaintained packages.
 Using the above conditions, `cargo-unmaintained` automatically identifies 99 (76%) of them.
-These results can be reproduced by running the [`rustsec_advisories`] binary within this repository.
+These results can be reproduced by running the [`rustsec_advisories`] example within this repository.

 ### Notes